imagineeeinc/Small-Image-format/README.md

 ### Rows

-THe image is tored row by row in a file, Each row is just a:
+THe image is stored row by row in a file, Each row is just a:
 ```
 [pixels...]
 ```

-A square braket with pixels inside, like an array.
+A square bracket with pixels inside, like an array.

-Rows are stored sequntialy by seperating a braket pair; it is infered the row after another row always comes after the one before it.
+Rows are stored sequentially by separating a bracket pair; it is inferred the row after another row always comes after the one before it.
 ```
 [pixels...][pixels...]
 ```